Vycka/LoadRunner/README.md

         Console.WriteLine(
-            "ExecuteScenario defines single iteration for load test scenario, " + "It is called after each successful IterationSetup call. " + "Execution time is meassured only for this function" + "You can use testContext.Checkpoint() function to mark points, where time should be meassured" );
+            "ExecuteScenario defines single iteration for load test scenario, " + "It is called after each successful IterationSetup call. " + "Execution time is measured only for this function" + "You can use testContext.Checkpoint() function to mark points, where time should be measured" );
         Thread.Sleep(Random.Next(5000));